nabila-sheona/NL2SQLBot/README.md

 4. **Ask questions naturally**
 5. **Close browser when done**

-**No need to reconnect** - your database and model settings are saved!
+**No need to reconnect** - your database and model settings are INSTALLED!

 ---